web-platform-tests/interop/2027/selection-process.md

 There is no preset limit on how many proposals each participant may assign each rank.

-Initial rankings are submitted in time for the December 4th meeting.
+Initial rankings are submitted in time for the November 26th meeting.

 ### Focus Area Selection

-**Timeline**: December 3rd, 10th and 17th
+**Timeline**: November 26th, December 3rd, 10th and 17th

 Focus areas with any vetoes are eliminated.